uhm-coe/kapa/README.md

 KAPA is a [Rails Engine](http://guides.rubyonrails.org/engines.html) to build office database system and provides tools to organize various office records including personal information, electronic documents, calendars, tasks, messaging/notifications, etc....

 KAPA works as an essential codebase, and you can add business objects for your organization.
-For example, academic institutions may want to add Course, Registration, and Assignment to keep track of assessments.
-Please check [this page](https://dcdc.coe.hawaii.edu/kapa/) to see the examples of applications developed with KAPA.
+For example, academic institutions may want to add models such as Course, Registration, and Assignment to keep track of assessments.
+Please check [this page](https://coe.hawaii.edu/assist/work/kapa/) to see the examples of applications developed with KAPA.

 ## Features
 - Identity Management with LDAP support